 In most cases the purpose is to visually track assets.
 This also means that the HQ location(s) needs proper equipment;

-- Ability to receive APRS (RF or through the Internet)!
+- Ability to receive APRS (RF and/or through the Internet)!

 - Ability to display the information in a clear way usable by decision-makers!